sturmm/wicketless/README.md

 @import "foo/bar.less";
 ```

-As you can see you must not use the '.less' prefix.
+As you can see in first line you must not use the '.less' prefix.
 It's added automatically.

 Build
 ----------